Fall 2014 textbook list

 The Fall 2014 ECE textbook list is available online for students.

 For current prerequisites for a particular course, and to view course offerings for a particular semester, see the Virginia Tech Course Timetables.

-ECE 5554 Theory and Design of Computer Vision Systems (3C)
+ECE 5554 Computer Vision (3C)

 Typically offered: Fall.
 Program Area: Computers.